Opinion | Republicans need help to torpedo Biden’s infrastructure bill. Will Democrats give it to them?

 Highways, bridges and roads in need of reconstruction.
 Public transit systems crying out for modernization.
 Airports, Amtrak and the nation’s freight system wanting investment.
 An absent national network of electric-car chargers.
 Climate measures and clean infrastructure needed in disadvantaged communities.
 These are all action items in the Biden plan.

-Billions more would be devoted to building and rehabilitating homes for low-and middle-income buyers, investments in public housing, upgrading schools and child-care facilities, modernizing Veterans Affairs hospitals and clinics, plugging oil and gas wells, laying transmission lines and extending high-speed broadband to new areas.
+Billions more would be devoted to building and rehabilitating homes for low- and middle-income buyers, investments in public housing, upgrading schools and child-care facilities, modernizing Veterans Affairs hospitals and clinics, plugging oil and gas wells, laying transmission lines, and extending high-speed broadband to new areas.
 Is anything left out?

 Oh, yes, seniors, people with disabilities and nursing home residents will get greater access to home- or community-based care.
 Caretakers will be better taken care of, too.
 The jobs creation and industrial-development features of the plan are sweeping.